ReactiveDrop/developer.reactivedrop.com/packaging.md

 Simple challenges change console variables (convars) when they are activated, and more complex challenges include scripts or spawn definitions as well.

-For example, an addon might include a file named `resource/challenges/cookie9_slippery.txt` with these contents:
+For example, an add-on might include a file named `resource/challenges/cookie9_slippery.txt` with these contents:

 ```vdf
 "CHALLENGE" {